What Is Fourth-Degree Sexual Assault?

 Getting Help After a Sexual Assault

-Follow these steps after a sexual assault:
+These are some steps you may want to take after a sexual assault: